vsoch/regression-wasm/README.md

 by the user.
 We use a simple [regression library](https://github.com/sajari/regression) to do the work.
 See the demo [here](https://vsoch.github.io/regression-wasm/) or continue reading.

+## Summary

+ - Run a multiple or single regression using Web Assembly
+ - Two variables (one predictor, one regression) will generate a line plot showing X vs. Y and predictions
+ - More than two variables (one predictor, multiple regressors) performs multiple regression to generate a residual histogram
+ - Upload your own data file, change the delimiter, the file name to be saved, or the predictor column

 ## Overview

 When you load the page, you are presented with a loaded data frame.
 The data is a bit dark,